The future of food science is upon us, and it is sweet — and sour and savory and possibly even umami.

 Smaller than a grain of rice, the scanners use the light refracted off an object to create a specific optical fingerprint, which is then matched to a library of recognized items.
 Scanners are also able to pick up on individual characteristics of a particular item, like how much vitamin C a given orange contains.

-The observable data only gets unbelievable from there.
+The observable data only gets more unbelievable from there.
 Researchers might soon be able to use the scanners to detect a whole host of data, including the presence of pesticides, whether a food contains dairy or gluten and nutrition and calorie information.
-According to the Washington Post, the technology could finally answer the age-old questions, "Did they water down this beer?" and "Is it beef... or is it horsemeat?"
+According to the Washington Post, the technology could finally help to provide answer age-old questions such as, "Did they water down this beer?" and "Is it beef... or is it horsemeat?"

 CoLab's Brent Overcash told the Washington Post that the use of scanners will boost accountability for food manufacturers.
 If a consumer knows exactly what a product contains, ingredients not fit for consumption won't end up in shopping baskets — or stomachs.